Year 10

-My name is Tom Berry, I am a Technology teacher and Head of Year 10 here at St Peter’s School.
-I have worked at St Peter’s since 2004 and have also spent the majority of those years as part of the pastoral team.
+My name is Steve Trickey, I am a PE teacher and Head of Year 11 here at St Peter’s School.
+I have worked at St Peter’s since 2004 and been a Year Leader since 2016.

 Art